SubC is a fast and simple public domain compiler for a clean subset of

 Note that SubC is a teaching vehicle rather than a production compiler.
 Check the README files to find out what it can and cannot do.
 If you are planning to do something more serious with SubC, you may want to get the current version rather than the book version.

 The Windows runtime support code has been written by Jean-Marc Lienher (cod5.org).
+The Darwin back-end and startup module have been contributed by Romain LWPB.
 Many thanks for the great effort!

 ?:is an expression, not a logic op. (